necrashter/necrashter.github.io/_posts/2022-04-13-welcome-to-jekyll.markdown

 date:   2022-04-13 12:51:12 +0300
 categories: site
 ---
-This post was automatically created when the site is first built.
+This post was automatically created when the site was first built.

 I’ll find this post in my `_posts` directory.
 I edit it and re-build the site to see my changes.
 I can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates my site when a file is updated.